2024–25 Manhattan Jaspers men's basketball team

 The 2024–25 Manhattan Jaspers men's basketball team represented Manhattan University during the 2024–25 NCAA Division I men's basketball season.
-The Jaspers, led by second-year head coach John Gallagher, played their home games at Draddy Gymnasium in Riverdale, New York as members of the Metro Atlantic Athletic Conference.
+The Jaspers, led by second-year head coach John Gallagher, played their home games at Draddy Gymnasium in Riverdale, New York as members of the Metro Atlantic Athletic Conference (MAAC).
+The Jaspers finished the season 17–14, 12–8 in MAAC play, to finish in a tie for fourth place.
+They were defeated by Iona in the quarterfinals of the MAAC tournament.
+They received an invitation to the CBI, where they fell to Incarnate Word in the first round.

 Previous season

-The Jaspers finished the 2023–24 season 7–23, 4–16 in MAAC play to finish in tenth place.
+The Jaspers finished the 2023–24 season 7–23, 4–16 in MAAC play, to finish in tenth place.
 They were defeated by Iona in the first round of the MAAC tournament.